vhenrixon/vim/README.md

-# vim
+# Vim
-My personal vim config
+Hi, this folder contains my personal vim config file.
+Take note that this file is for NeoVim but the content are the same.